Quad biking in Gozo: our experience and practical tips

 To get to Gozo from Malta, you have two options:

 - The simplest: take the ferry at Ċirkewwa (in the north of Malta), right opposite the island of Gozo.
-You won’t see the time pass, it takes only 25 minutes!
-And you can board with your car without any problem.
+The crossing takes approximately 25 minutes.
+Vehicles can travel on this ferry.

 - If you are in Valletta: if you have chosen the capital for your stay, know that you can take a ferry from there.
-The journey is just a little longer!
+The passenger ferry from Valletta takes longer than the Ċirkewwa crossing.

 If you go with a provider for an excursion, transport from Malta to Gozo is generally included.
 You will just have to tell your provider where you are staying and, depending on that, they will send you a nearby meeting point.
-As simple as that!
+The exact arrangements depend on the provider and pickup area.

 If you would like a bit more detail on how to get to Gozo, I advise you to read our dedicated article.
 You will find even more information there!